 NEEA will ask local utilities to work with NEEA to identify potential areas of overlap with local market actors early in initiative planning/design to avoid conflict/surprises.

 Secondary Research – Involves the summary, collation and/or synthesis of existing research.
 Secondary research is contrasted with primary research in that primary research involves the generation of data, whereas secondary research uses primary research sources as a source of data for analysis, typically available at a lower cost than primary research.
 Applicability to NEEA’s region and initiatives will vary.
 Examples include literature reviews, E-Source inquiries and requests to other owners of research.

-parties
+Self-Delivery - In lieu of NEEA-delivered downstream awareness building activities, funders deliver downstream awareness building activities in coordination with regional activities and in support of regional market transformation efforts.

+Special Projects – Projects that are funded and operated separately from the core activities that are regionally funded in the Business Plan.
+Projects are available for funding by qualified parties as determined by the New Strategic Opportunity Screening and Review Guidelines.

 Strategic Plan – The Strategic Plan identifies long-term goals and objectives determined to be in NEEA’s best interest to pursue and strategies for reaching each goal or objective.
 The plan defines NEEA’s purpose, core values, business principles, strategic goals and key strategies.
 The Strategic Plan is a roadmap for achieving NEEA’s vision.